admb-project/admb/scripts/installers/dpkg/README.txt

-Desribes the ADMB installation procedure for Ubuntu operating system.
+Describe the ADMB installation for Ubuntu operating system.

 Installation
 ============